Applying for the WAAIME Scholarship

 Applicants must provide the following:

-- Full name and email address
+- Full name and academic email address

 - College or university name

-- Academic year for which the scholarship applies (e.g., sophomore, junior, senior, or master's candidate)
+- Academic year for which the scholarship applies (e.g., sophomore, junior, senior, or master's candidate) for the upcoming fall 2027 semester

 - Expected graduation date